Monoceros: Capture a glimpse of the Unicorn

-Tonight, treat yourself to a visit with a mythical beast, the constellation Monoceros the Unicorn.
-It’s well placed for viewing in the January evening sky, but you’ll need a very dark sky to see it.
+Unicorns might not exist on Earth, but you can find one in the night sky.
+Monoceros the Unicorn is a constellation that Dutch cartographer Petrus Plancius created in the early 1600s.
+The Unicorn is in a good position for viewing in the January evening sky, but you’ll need a dark sky to see it.
 Monoceros will be out nearly all night long.
 It’ll be higher up and easier to see in the later evening hours.

 Let’s find the Unicorn, which comes out at nightfall.
 Focus in on the bright stars Betelgeuse, Sirius and Procyon (see charts on this page).
-They make a triangle, which – in the Northern Hemisphere – is sometimes called the Winter Triangle.
-But these stars can be seen from the Southern Hemisphere, too.
-In fact, Orion and the stars near it are even better placed for viewing from the southern part of Earth’s globe.
+They make a triangle, which – in the Northern Hemisphere – has the nickname of the Winter Triangle.
+But you can see these stars from the Southern Hemisphere, too.
+In fact, Orion the Hunter and the stars near it are even better placed for viewing from the southern part of Earth’s globe.

 Within the triangle of stars made by Betelgeuse, Sirius and Procyon – hidden between the many bright and glittering stars and constellations visible at this time of year – there’s a constellation that’s as elusive in our night sky as its namesake is in countless fairy tales.